gravity-nip/gravity-nip.github.io/_pages/alumni.md

 # Gravity Alumni

 We are proud of our alumni who now meaningfully contribute to different sectors of society all around the world.

-Please go to our [<i>Student Training</i>](https://gravity-nip.github.io/training/) page to check out the regular group activities we conduct to help foster critical thinking and develop strong analytical skills in all of our members.
+Please visit our [<i>Student Training</i>](https://gravity-nip.github.io/training/) page to check out the group activities we conduct to help foster critical thinking and develop strong analytical skills in all of our members.

 {% assign number_printed = 0 %}